 For detailed information and eligibility requirements click here.

 The Internal Revenue Service announced on April 30th that it would not allow a tax deduction for expenses paid with PPP loan forgiven funds, which would turn the PPP loan forgiveness into taxable income.
-Some members of Congress announced they would try to change that, but it is not likely that you will get a final answer before you have to decide how to spend the PPP funds, as it is doubtful that Congress will make a decision on this quickly, if at all, before June 30.
+Some members of Congress announced they would try to change that, but to-date no official determination has been made.

 Employee Retention Credit